 A prolific sculptor and architect, he was born in Chalford,

-by (Sir) Charles Barry who immediately employed him as a stone and
+by the eminent architect (Sir) Charles Barry, who immediately employed him as a stone and

 wood carver on his Birmingham Grammar School.